suryadheeshjith/Samudra/README.md

   <img src="/assets/globe.gif" >
 </p>

-### TODO
-- [ ] Fix environment.yml
-- [ ] Training code

 ### Key features

-✅ Reliable: Capable of reproducing the temperature structure and variability of a realistic 3D ocean climate model
+- Reliable ✅ : Capable of reproducing the temperature structure and variability of a realistic 3D ocean climate model

-✅ Stable: run for multiple centuries in a realistic configuration with time-dependent forcing while maintaining stability and accuracy
+- Stable ✅ : run for multiple centuries in a realistic configuration with time-dependent forcing while maintaining stability and accuracy

-✅ Fast: it is 🚅150 times faster🚅 than its original counterpart
+- Fast ✅ : it is 🚅150 times faster🚅 than its original counterpart

-✅ Open: Samudra is available on Hugging Face.
+- Open ✅ : Samudra is available on Hugging Face.
 Anyone can now run a global ocean emulator!

 <p align="center">
   <img src="/assets/enso.gif" >